 4.3 Model Update

 For the evasion samples, we use two kinds of methods to update the above model.
-First, we increase the amount of training samples in order to avoid data overfitting and achieve the local optimum.
+The first method is to increase the number of training samples in order to avoid data overfitting and achieve the local optimum.
 The second one is to adjust the feature set to improve the detection rate.

-If the feature sets are exploited by attackers, we can modify the datasets and weight of features, or delete important features in order to retrain this model.
-As shown in Figure 2, the top 30 features are sorted by the importance of features after model retraining.
+If the feature sets are exploited by attackers, we can modify the datasets such as modify the weight of features or delete important features in order to retrain this model.
+As shown in Figure 2, the top 30 features are sorted by the importance of features after Model 3 is trained.
 From Figure 2 we can find that features including count_font, count_javascript, size，count_obj，count_endobj account for more weights in the classification.
 They are really easy to be exploited by attackers to evade parser and classifier.
-Therefore, we delete these features and then retrain the model, outputting the prediction result shown in Figure 7.
+Therefore, we delete these features and then retrain the Model 3, outputting the prediction result shown in Figure 7.

-图2 前30个重要特征分布图
+Figure 2 The Top 30 features Distribution

-Table 7 shows the detection accuracy of model after deleting the above 5 features.
-As shown in this table, when the classifier is trained by all features, the model accuracy rate is up to 99.82%.
+Table 7 shows the detection accuracy of Model 3 after deleting the above 5 features.
+As shown in this table, when the classifier is trained by all features, the accuracy rate of model is up to 99.82%.
 If we delete the first feature even the top five features, the rate is almost stable.
 That said, our model can confront the attacks based on these features.
 Despite attackers have the knowledge of features for training model, the accuracy rate can maintain at the level of 99%.

 Figure 7 Accuracy Rate of Model after deleting the top 5 features